 Recommended: If you prefer a hotel, the recently opened Artrip Hotel is a wonderful choice!

-Top Tip: Don't miss the 17 small art galleries hidden on Doctor Fourquet street.
+Top Tip: Don't miss the 17 small art galleries hidden on Calle Doctor Fourquet.

-Where to Drink: One of the best wine bars in Madrid, a drink at La Fisna is the perfect way to start your evening out– a generous free tapa is usually included with your first glass of wine.
+Where to Drink: One of the best wine bars in Madrid, La Fisna is the perfect place to start your evening out.
+A generous free tapa is usually served with your first glass of wine.